MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Automotive_standard/Network_Architecture/ReadMe.md

 ### Let's Start with Physical layer in Depth

+- Ethernet is peer to peer, Full Duplex, Just 2 Nodes connected to each other

 - We have 2 Mc such as RPI microcontroler So in our Phyical layer ther are some components:
 1. Ethernet Caple
 2. Phy --> Which is the Socket that I enter Ethernet capble in. such as RG405